obonaventure/cnp3/book/network/network.rst

 164.15.0.0/16		  Université Libre de Bruxelles
 ==============            =============================================

-These universities are all connected to the Internet exclusively via the `Belgian Research Network <http://www.belnet.be>`_.
-As each of these universities has received a different address block, the routers of the `Belgian Research Network <http://www.belnet.be>`_ Must announce a route for each university and all routers on the Internet must maintain a route towards each university.
-In contrast, consider all the high schools and the government institutions that are connected to the Internet via the same `Belgian Research Network <http://www.belnet.be>`_.
-These high school received their address block after the introduction of CIDR.
-Their address block is part of the `193.190.0.0/15` address block that is owned by the `Belgian Research Network <http://www.belnet.be>`_.
-With CIDR, the `Belgian Research Network <http://www.belnet.be>`_ Can announce a single route towards `193.190.0.0/15` that covers all these high schools.
+These universities are all connected to the Internet exclusively via  `Belnet <http://www.belnet.be>`_.
+As each university has been allocated a different address block, the routers of the `Belnet <http://www.belnet.be>`_ must announce one route for each university and all routers on the Internet must maintain a route towards each university.
+In contrast, consider all the high schools and the government institutions that are connected to the Internet via `Belnet <http://www.belnet.be>`_.
+An address block was assigned to these institutions after the introduction of CIDR in the `193.190.0.0/15` address block owned by `Belnet <http://www.belnet.be>`_.
+With CIDR, `Belnet <http://www.belnet.be>`_ can announce a single route towards `193.190.0.0/15` that covers all these high schools.

 .. index:: multihomed network

-However, there is only difficulty with the aggregatable variable length subnets used by CIDR.
+However, there is one difficulty with the aggregatable variable length subnets used by CIDR.
 Consider for example `FEDICT <http://www.fedict.be>`_, a governmental institution that uses the `193.191.244.0/23` address block.
-Assume that in addition to being connected to the Internet via the `Belgian Research Network <http://www.belnet.be>`_ , `FEDICT <http://www.fedict.be>`_ also wants to be connected to another Internet Service Provider.
+Assume that in addition to being connected to the Internet via `Belnet <http://www.belnet.be>`_ , `FEDICT <http://www.fedict.be>`_ also wants to be connected to another Internet Service Provider.
 The FEDICT network is then said to be multihomed.
 This is shown in the figure below.

 .. figure:: fig/network-fig-163-c.png
    :align: center